Sunshine on My Shoulders

 "Sunshine on My Shoulders" (sometimes titled simply "Sunshine") is a song recorded and co-written by American singer-songwriter John Denver.
 It was originally released as an album track on 1971's Poems, Prayers & Promises and later, as a single in 1973.
-It went to number one on the Billboard Hot 100 chart in the U.S. in early 1974.
+The song went to No. 1 on the Billboard Hot 100 chart in the U.S. in early 1974.

 Song history

 Denver described how he wrote "Sunshine on My Shoulders": "I wrote the song in Minnesota at the time I call 'late winter, early spring'.
 It was a dreary day, gray and slushy.
 The snow was melting and it was too cold to go outside and have fun, but God, you're ready for spring.
 You want to get outdoors again and you're waiting for that sun to shine, and you remember how sometimes just the sun itself can make you feel good.
 And in that very melancholy frame of mind I wrote 'Sunshine on My Shoulders'."

 The song was slightly remixed for single release, with the addition of strings and woodwinds to enhance the background of the song.
 The album version features an extra verse, not heard on the Singles charts, due to the song's length.
-In addition to Denver's first verse describing if he had a day and a song, the second verse mentions Denver's describing if he had a tale and a wish.
+In addition to Denver's first verse describing if he had a day and a song, the second verse mentions his describing if he had a tale and a wish.
 The song ends with the words "Sunshine almost always" (instead of "Sunshine always"), being held on until the song's end.
-The full length single mix with the second verse has been released on most of Denver's hits compilations.
+The full-length single mix with the second verse has been released on most of Denver's hits compilations.

-It was originally the B-side of one of his earlier songs, "I'd Rather Be a Cowboy".
+The song was originally the B-side of one of Denver's earlier songs, "I'd Rather Be a Cowboy".
 As the Vietnam War came to an end, the song took on a new significance and began to receive airplay on adult contemporary radio stations.
-It entered the Billboard Hot 100 at number 90 on January 26, 1974, and moved into the number one spot nine weeks later, remaining at No. 1 for one week.
+It entered the Billboard Hot 100 at number 90 on January 26, 1974, topped the charts for a week.
 The song also topped the adult contemporary chart for two weeks in 1974.
 Billboard ranked it as the No. 18 song for 1974.
 Cash Box said "Soft, tender ballad receives a treatment equal to the task and the pretty lyrics come shining through as a result.
 A good remedy for relaxation in these troubled times."
 Record World said that "Denver scores with this ballad which will send him back home to the top of the charts."